 Depending on your income, assets and living arrangements, you might be able to:

-- get help with paying for healthcare costs if you are on a low income
+get help with healthcare costs from the NHS low income scheme

 You can get free and impartial help to sort out your finances if you're worried about having enough money to live on and meet your existing commitments.
 This could include better budgeting, learning how to make your money go further and dealing with debt problems.